rafaelzurlo-zz/fundamentals-react/README.md

 # Application Fundamentals React
-Application of the fundamentals in React by Leonardo Moura Leitao's course by.
+Application of the fundamentals in React by Leonardo Moura Leitao's course by Udemy.

 #### Run app:
   $ docker-compose up app-react